Cobliteam/cassandra-migrate/README.rst

       # Version {next_version} - {date}
       # {full_desc} */

-      def execute(session):
+      def execute(session, **kwargs):
+          """
-          "Main method for your migration.
-Do not rename this method."
+          Main method for your migration.
+Do not rename this method.

+          Raise an exception of any kind to abort the migration.
+          """

           print("Cassandra session: ", session)